airacingtech/razor-imu-ros2/README.md

 ## ROS Distro Support

-The latest branch is `foxy` which would also build in Galactic with warnings.
+The latest branch is `iron` which would also build in Galactic with warnings.

-Accepting PR that updates `declare_parameter` with Galactic practices and removes the TODOs in the code about TF2.

 Accepting PR that fixes bugs or adds tests.